uber-web/probe.gl/docs/modules/test-utils/browser-test-driver.md

-# BrowserTestDriver (Test Automation Class)
+# BrowserTestDriver

 <p class="badges">
   <img src="https://img.shields.io/badge/Node.js-v8.0-blue.svg?style=flat-square" alt="Node" />
   <img src="https://img.shields.io/badge/Chrome-v64+-blue.svg?style=flat-square" alt="Node" />
 </p>

-A higher level helper class that inherits the [`BrowserDriver`](./docs/api-reference/test/browser-task-status).
+A higher level helper class that inherits the [`BrowserDriver`](/docs/modules/test-utils/browser-driver).
 Primarily intended for automating browser tests from Node.js shell scripts.

 A `BrowserTestDriver` starts a Chromium browser instance and a server and opens a page with a URL that loads a script from the server.
 The script that runs in the browser is expected to report test results back using predefined global functions.